Yakiv Bystrov

 Doctor of Philology, Professor,

-Head of English Philology Department
+Head of the English Philology Department

 Google Scholar